 With anything new, fear plays a role in whether or when we give something a go.
 And that is understandable.
 With “stuff” comes a lot of …stuff – like in our head and heart.
 And I get it.
 I have kept my fair share of things that do nothing but clutter a space and it can be hard to let go when the sentimental strings are being tugged.
 But the benefits of letting go far outweigh the tug.

-To truly live minimal I think we have to take stalk of what we own so it doesn’t end up owning us.
+To truly live minimally, I think we have to take stock of what we own so it doesn’t end up owning us.
 And we have to decide how we want to live our life – how we want to feel as we live our life.

-1. Journal for 10 minutes about how you feel about your home, your things, everything you own (or don’t own but put money towards).
+Journal for 10 minutes about how you feel about your home, your things, everything you own (or don’t own but put money towards).
 How do you feel?
-Are you truly living a big life or do you just own a lot of things that make it feel that way?
+How do you want to feel?
+Get to the bottom of things by asking and answering whether you are truly living a big life, or owning a lot of things that make it feel that way.

-2. Pick one room that is driving you nuts and keep your focus in that room.
+Pick one room that is driving you nuts and keep your focus in that room.
 Don’t focus on the whole house.
-You must start small or it will get overwhelming to even think about and you’ll toss the whole idea of minimalism all together.
-Then take 10 minutes or 40 – whatever you are comfortable with – and remove from that space what is excess, what you don’t use, like, need.
+Start small to keep the idea of minimalism and “letting go” more appealing.
+Then set a timer for 30 minutes, and remove from that space the excess, and what you don’t like, need, or use.

-3. Sell or donate those items.
-Posting on Craigslist is an easy way to lighten your load and make some dough.
-Or consider donating to places like churches, schools, and shelters that would need the items you no longer do.
+Clear the decks of what no longer has meaning or purpose.
+Sell or donate those items.
+Posting on Marketplace is an easy way to lighten your load and make some dough.
+Or consider donating to places like churches, schools, and shelters that need the items you no longer do.

-4. Repeat the process until every room in your house has been touched, looked at, lightened.
+Repeat the process until every room in your house has been touched, seen, and lightened.

 You will live more — because you have less.